keithatxxdotnetwork/all-docs/docs/chain/governance.md

 The technical committee, as described above, is elected by the Council by a simple majority vote.
-The technical committee’s primary responsibilities are to manage a series of on-chain values to ensure the proper functioning of the xx network, veto power of council proposals (as described in [Council Referenda](#council-referenda), and the ability to fast-track and expedite council proposals (as described above).
+The technical committee’s primary responsibilities are to manage a series of on-chain values to ensure the proper functioning of the xx Network, veto power of council proposals (as described in [Council Referenda](#council-referenda), and the ability to fast-track and expedite council proposals (as described above).
 Any of these on-chain values can also be changed via a referendum.